Social media coverage of the Olympics

 Over the years, television broadcast rights have distinguished what Olympic-related content can be accessed by fans online.
 By doing so, mobile-friendly social platforms began to integrate into the Olympics.
 Athletes and fans use these platforms to share live updates, special moments, and behind-the-scenes specials.

-The rise of social video and social broadcasting technology has provided a huge opportunity for Olympic athletes, teams, and sponsors to bring coverage to fans like never before.
-Olympic-related content has infiltrated all forms of social media, including Snapchat, Instagram, Twitter, and Facebook.
-It is expected to expand in the coming years.
+Various social media platforms have been used for Olympic content, including Twitter and Facebook.
+Some marketers credit social media for prompting the official U.S. broadcasters, NBC, to live stream events, including early rounds.